-The QMS/QTT scheme is an initiative of the Ministry of Micro, Small and Medium Enterprises which is launched under the National Manufacturing Competitiveness Programme (NMCP).
-This scheme encourages MSME manufacturers to become more competitive and manufacture better quality products at competitive prices.
-The main objective of the scheme is to sensitise and support small business entrepreneurs to adopt the latest quality management standards (QMS) and quality technology tools (QTT) policy and to track the sectoral developments by undertaking the stated activities.
+The Quality Management Standards (QMS) and Quality Technology Tools (QTT) scheme is an initiative of the Ministry of Micro Small and Medium Enterprises (MSMEs) which is launched under the National Manufacturing Competitiveness Programme (NMCP).
+This scheme encourages MSME manufacturers to become more competitive and manufacture better-quality products at competitive prices.
+The main objective of the scheme is to sensitise and support small business entrepreneurs to adopt the latest QMS and QTT policy and to track sectoral developments by undertaking the stated activities.

 By adopting this scheme, MSME will be able to increase the efficiency in using resources, produce better quality products, reduce rejection and reduce production cycle time.
 In this blog, MSMEs learn about the QMS/QTT scheme in detail.

 QMS and QTT play a crucial role in various industries to ensure consistent quality, customer satisfaction, and competitiveness.
 Here are some key standards and tools commonly used in India: